raspibolt/raspibolt/guide/bonus/raspberry-pi/homer.md

 ## Introduction

-The dashboard contains the following configurable features:
+The dashboard contains the following items that you can edit at any time:

-* a title and RaspiBolt logo
+* a title and the RaspiBolt logo

-* a top banner containing clearnet exertnal links to various useful websites:
+* a top banner containing clearnet external links to various useful websites:
   * *the RaspiBolt guide*
   * *the various RaspiBolt community groups (Telegram, Reddit, Twitter, Amboss)*
   * *your node profile on several lightning network explorers (Amboss, Web Terminal, LnRouter Terminal Debugger, LNnodeinsight and 1ML)*